bhelx/below-c-level/content/_index.md

 We are systems programmers living in New Orleans, LA.
 We [meet once a month](/time-and-place/) for a presentation and discussion about systems programming.
-This meetup is to bring together the local people who have this knowledge as well as potentially motivate some in the developer community to dig below their abstractions.
+This meetup is to bring together the local people who have this knowledge as well as motivate application developers to dig below their abstractions.

 See [Time & Place](/time-and-place) and [About](/about) for more info.